matteocannaviccio/LectorPlus/README.md

 ### Build and run

-After succesfully created the `/data` folder you are ready to build a executable version of LectorPlus, using:
+After created the folder `/data` you are ready to build a executable version of LectorPlus, using:
 ```
 maven clean install
 ```